tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 The air has changed; it smells sweet but unpleasant.
 It reminds me of the smell of rotting fruit.

 The trees are breathing.
-Slow inhales, and loud exhales that make their branches quiver.
+Slow inhales and loud exhales make their branches quiver.

 Everything around me is shimmering, and I am blinded by sensations and colors

 My vision distorts, and what I see is terrifying.
 Beck’s eyes are large black pools, and her mouth is wide and screaming.

-Madeline’s mouth is stretched from ear to ear like a smug Cheshire Cat.
+Madeline’s mouth stretches from ear to ear like the smug Cheshire Cat.

-Ezra’s red hair is on fire, and when I look at him, I see his eyes burst and run down his face like yolk.
+Ezra’s red hair is on fire, and when I look at him, I see his eyes have burst and are running down his face like yolk.

 Caleb turns to look at me, and he is bloated and blue.
 When he opens his mouth to speak, wriggling maggots dribble out.

 His mouth keeps moving, but I can’t hear him.
 All I hear is a high-keening whistle.

-It gets higher and higher, louder and louder and I feel something hot and wet drip out of my ears.
-I touch it and my fingers come away smeared with dark red blood.
+It gets higher and higher, louder and louder, and I feel something hot and wet drip out of my ears.
+I touch it, and my fingers come away smeared with dark red blood.

-My blood clumps together and then break apart.
+My blood clumps together and then breaks apart.

 It transforms into ruby red jewels that then turn into bugs.